Coronavirus update 6: still standing with the sector

 - We are still open for new applications and will be into the future.
 There are no deadlines and we are trying to agree grants as straightforwardly and quickly as possible.
 Find out more about our guidelines and how to apply here.

 - Last year 92% of our funding, by value, went to core costs for things like key salaries, and day-to-day running expenses.
 We will continue to be flexible in what we fund, understanding the uncertainty that many groups now face.

 - We can still look at making longer-term grants during this uncertain period (in 2019-2020 48% of our revenue grants were made over three years or longer) but if we were able to fund your organisation with a longer-term grant we would fully expect that your use of our funding would change over time, in response to changing circumstances and priorities.

 - We will continue with our relational approach to grant making: making grants by building a relationship and developing a conversation with those applicants who progress to the second stage of our application process.
 Once a grant is agreed that conversation will continue, meaning that we can agree together how funds can best be used over the course of the grant.

-To our current grant holders
+Support for our grant holders

-For general enquiries including new applications, please call the Information Team on 020 7727 8522.
+For general enquiries, including new applications, please call the Information Team on 020 7727 8522.
 We are currently receiving a large number of calls, so please bear with us if the line is busy.